 Read more about the Elephant Sanctuary.

 Paul Newman is my permanent pick for Sexiest Man Alive.
-At 81, he’s still married to his wife of 48 years, Joanne Woodward, has a legendary acting career and a successful business that gives all its proceeds after taxes to charity, and is still (bless him) hot.
 Here’s a nice NYTimes article about his new restaurant.

 Sofia Coppola does Paris.

 Stevie Wonder–why weren’t you this cool when I was watching Sesame Street?
 (YouTube)

 Wonderbra or no, if you are female, at some point this has probably happened to you.
 And no, being stared at like a freak isn’t all it’s cracked up to be.

 As someone exasperated with American Apparel crotch & boob shots, I appreciated this takedown of erotic ads aimed at women.